Cajac/picoCTF-Writeups/Beginner_picoMini_2022/General_Skills/convertme.py.md

 ### Get the flag

-Then we fill in answer and get the flag
+Then we fill in the answer and get the flag
 ```bash
 ┌──(kali㉿kali)-[/mnt/…/picoCTF/Beginner_picoMini_2022/General_Skills/Convertme.py]
 └─$ python convertme.py